 Passengers traveling with Wi-Fi-enabled devices (such as a Personal Computer – Smartphone – Tablet, or Digital Audio Player); may be able to connect to the internet via a wireless network access point (or hotspot).

 Wi-Fi access in Hotels often involves a fee that can be very expensive; even if Wi-Fi is available, signal strength is subject to local conditions and not guaranteed.
-Internet availability on cruises is unpredictable due to the ship frequently changing locations while sailing through multiple countries.
+Internet availability on cruises is unpredictable because ships frequently change locations in multiple countries.
 Passengers requiring internet access may seek out internet cafes or may be able to locate free Wi-Fi hotspots such as libraries or coffee shops; hotspots can often be found and planned via an online search.
 Planning may help avoid unnecessary fees.

-Travelers should familiarize themselves with local conditions such as high altitude (also called Soroche in Inka language) or required immunizations, affecting their health.
-As of now, there are no required vaccinations to enter Peru; please consult your health care provider.
+Travelers should familiarize themselves with local conditions such as high altitude (also called Soroche in the Inka language) or required immunizations, affecting their health.
+There are no required vaccinations to enter Peru; please consult your healthcare provider.

 There are several easy steps to stay healthy while traveling, which may help prevent contracting an illness while away from HOME.

 You may encounter Inka mosquitoes in both Urban and Rural Areas, especially during wet seasons (December to mid-April); travelers are encouraged to bring insect repellent and consider wearing clothing that adequately covers “arms and legs.”
 Traveler’s diarrhea caused by contaminated food or water, often resulting in dehydration, is common; take these steps to avoid or reduce the symptoms.